-Google has support for the QUIC protocol in the Chrome browser, but it’s only enabled for their own websites by default.
-You can enable it for use on other domains too – assuming the webserver supports it.
-At this time, it’s a setting you need to explicitly enable.
+Google has support for the QUIC protocol in the Chrome browser.
+When this post was written, it was only enabled for their own websites by default, and you could enable it for use on other domains too – assuming the webserver supports it.
+That’s no longer the case: since around Chrome 87/93 (2020-2021), QUIC – now standardised as HTTP/3 – is enabled by default, so the steps below are mostly of historical interest.

 After changing the setting to enable QUIC support and restarting Chrome, the results were much better.